I believe you can. However, it was suggested to me recently that you can’t. So, I thought I would research the idea of co-parenting to see.

 - Support moving on – Be positive about your ex finding a new partner.
 You both need to move on and if you are supportive about their new relationship, they should about yours.

-- Don’t impact on their time – Try not to arrange things for times the children are supposed to be with your ex.
-If it can’t be avoided, give your ex plenty of notice and try to agree on a new day instead.
+- Don’t impact on their time – Don’t arrange things for times the children are supposed to be with your ex.
+If unaviodable, give your ex plenty of notice and try to agree on a new day instead.
 Also, don’t phone the children all the time when they’re not with you.

-- Don’t put the children in the middle – They should not be expected to pass on messages to your ex.
+- Don’t put the children in the middle – Do not expect them to pass on messages to your ex.
 Phone them directly.
 This way you also know the full message got through.

 - Encourage them to spend time with the other parent – Try not to discourage the children wanting to see your ex and, where possible, let them spend time with or phone your ex whenever they want to.